 Walking to exercise up the roadway.
-At times, using the trail that is parallel of to the E. of the Grand Trail.
+At times, using the trail that is parallel # to the E. of the Grind Trail.
 Sounds like that trail will be decommissioned.
 Plse recommend the N. end of the QUESTION 3.
 Are there any additional comments or suggestions for the re-development of the trails in this park?

-Don't decommission the trail That stats & bottom of Milnerd.
+Orn't decommission the tion That starts & bottom of Milnered.